SudhirVasudevanPersonalProjects/reality/docs/prd.md

 ---

-### Epic 2: Chamber of Reflection & Three Realms Organization
+### Epic 2: Chamber of Reflection & Mind's Abode Foundation

-**Goal**: Build the Chamber of Reflection portal where users triage unorganized captures one-by-one, classify them into Reality/Mind/Heart realms with user-defined hierarchies, care ratings, tags, and flexible organizational dimensions.
+**Goal**: Build the Chamber of Reflection portal where users triage unorganized captures into Physical or Mind abodes.
+For Mind somethings, classify into three temporal dimensions (Experience/Thought/Desire), assign "why" field for meaning, and visualize in Pokémon-style cards.
+Implement connections infrastructure to link somethings together, forming the web of meaning.

-**Value**: Transform chaotic captures into structured "my reality" through intentional reflection.
-Prevents psychic entropy via bounded, feeling-based organization.
+**Value**: Transform chaotic captures into organized inner/outer reality.
+Physical map shows WHERE experiences occurred in space.
+Mind cards show WHAT you think/remember/want with WHY it matters.
+Connections reveal HOW everything relates.
+This is the foundation for solving the mind—mapping the web between past (Experience), present (Thought), and future (Desire).

+**Architecture Delivered**:
+- ✅ Two Abodes: Physical (3D map) + Mind (card universe)
+- ✅ Three Temporal Dimensions: Experience (past), Thought (present), Desire (future)
+- ✅ "Why" Field: Gateway from "Somewhere" (unorganized) to organized suns
+- ✅ Connections Table: Universal link between any somethings with meaning/relationship
+- ✅ Pokémon Cards: Rich attribute display for Mind somethings
+- ✅ Chamber Workflow: Physical vs Mind selection, category assignment, why field capture

 ---